iainsgillis/devon-pottery-guild/classes.md

 and shorten our feedback time to our members and students, without introducing new vendors and additional costs to the Guild.

-### Update: March 4, 2024
+### Update: March 7, 2024

-**Calling intermediate potters!** On short notice, we have a handful of spots available for our **2024-03 Compressed Intermediate Enhancement Class**, running for 10 classes over 5 weeks.
-Details below.
-Don't delay!
+Our 2024-03 Compressed Intermediate Enhancement Class is now underway and closed to further registrations.

+We're ironing out the details of some spring 2024 beginner classes.

 Keep an eye on our [facebook](https://www.facebook.com/groups/164427301476867/) or [instagram](https://www.instagram.com/devonpottery/?hl=en) accounts to be notified when our spring registration opens, or [email the Guild at devonpottery@gmail.com](mailto:devonpottery@gmail.com) for more information.